CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 - Your private key
 - Your public key ID

-Once completed, please download the JWT Tool (link in the navigation bar) to generate your JWT.
+Once completed, please download the DPC JWT Tool (link in the navigation bar) to generate your JWT.

 The following instructions are to be completed via the JWT Tool downloaded onto your personal computer.
 You must have internet access in order for this tool to use its cryptography library.
 Your information is not sent over the network, in order to ensure your private key and JWT remain confidential.

 1. Please input your Private Key.
 2. Please input your Client Token.
 3. Please input your Public Key ID
-    * This ID can be found under the "Public
+    * This ID can be found under the "Public Keys” section in your DPC Portal.
 ![Public Key Id - The public key id is found underneath the key's label.](/assets/guide_public_key_id.svg)
 4. Click "Generate JWT"
 5. Copy "Your JWT" to begin validation for DPC